Upcoming Programs

 February

-Saturday, February 8 at 10:30 and 1:00 pm SCHS will offer two tea sittings at the Dunnell House.
-This year participants will learn about dating and courtship etiquette in the Victorian Era.
-Tickets are $20 for members and $25 for non-members.
-Space is limited and reservations are due by Monday, February 3.
+Saturday, February 4 at 10:30 and 1:00 pm SCHS will offer two tea sittings at the Dunnell House.
+This year participants will learn about Victoria Men's Fashion.
+Tickets are $25 for members and $35 for non-members.
+Space is limited and reservations are due by Tuesday, February 10.

 Menu includes: